robert-krivelis/robert-krivelis/README.md

 I'm looking for roles in data engineering, data analyst, and machine vision positions.

 In my spare time, you can probably find me doing or playing:
-- Basketball (I do even hoop, bro)
+- Basketball (Sometimes I do even hoop, bro)
 - Yoga (more fun than you'd think!)
 - Starcraft 2 (Masters Zerg main)
 - Factorio (Elon, I'll show you a Gigafactory looks like)